jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 - Free tier to minimise cost
 - Public endpoint managed by Azure (no inbound VNet access required)
 - Optional VNet integration for future enhancements
-- Diagnostic settings forwarding logs to the shared Log Analytics workspace
+- Diagnostic settings can forward logs to the shared Log Analytics workspace when enabled
 - Integration with Terraform and CI/CD pipeline

 The App Service demonstrates how platform‑managed compute fits into the landing zone.